Read time: 7 minutes

 - When you can remove the flag

-The LaunchDarkly dashboard has controls for filtering and sorting flags by different major attributes.
+The flags list has controls for filtering and sorting flags by different major attributes.
 You can also create tags for flags you want to find quickly.

 Tags are useful for grouping flags by particular details.
 For example, if there's a set of long-lived flags that are specifically intended for operational use, you can tag them with

 operational.
 If you have flags that have special targeting for users in Belgium, you can tag them